Annual Contract Value (ACV) Definition and Calculation

 - Take one-time fees and levies out of the equation.

-- Allows you to calculate your revenue at a specific point in time.
+- Allows you to calculate your income at a specific point in time.

 Connections, not one-time sales, are the foundation of the Subscription Economy, yet these relationships are continually changing and reevaluated.
 New or lost customers, renewals, upgrades, or downgrades are all indicators of relationship changes, and ARR is the most precise way to track them.

-These factors impact revenue, but they are difficult to quantify using traditional accounting procedures, particularly GAAP.
+These factors impact revenue but are difficult to quantify using traditional accounting procedures, particularly GAAP.

 The critical difference between these two metrics is that they measure annualized contract values.
 Despite this, there are some significant distinctions between them.